cosmosgame/save-the-world/content/the-dream/_index.md

 It can feel like saving the world is an impossibly large and wild dream.
 How can it possibly work?
 Doesn't it require a kind of miracle?
 Yes maybe, but the world has seen healing miracles happen before.
 It can happen again.
 When Martin Luther King stood up and said "I have a dream" he spoke a kind of miracle into the world.
 What previously had seemed impossible became the possible and even the necessary.
 And one of MLK's teachers was Gandhi.
 The place they were coming from was a profound spirituality so deep that it resonated with people of all faiths even those that professed to have none.
 There were a lot of very dark moments in the 20th century, but I choose to focus on what worked.
 What MLK and Gandhi showed us was that handled correctly spirituality can heal the world.
 It is time to reclaim it as ours.

-Please know that I really do know how sensitive a subject this is for most people.
+This is a very senstive topic for a lot of people.
 Many have suffered spiritual abuse.
 Telling an impressionable child that people they know and love are going to Hell just because those people don't follow a particular dogma is child abuse.
 Seriously.
 Let's call it for what it is.
 Beyond that Religion has a long and sordid history of oppression, ignorance, and horror.
 That also is the simple truth.

 And yet.